MicrosoftDocs/CortanaSkillsKit/docs/skills/configure-connected-account.md

 # Configure a connected account

 > [!IMPORTANT]
-> You can use any vendor's identity manager that manages resource for their services, as long as it
+> You can use any vendor's identity manager that manages resources for their services, as long as it
 > supports OAuth 2 code authentication flow.

 ## Configure authentication for Microsoft's identity server